temporalio/documentation/docs/go/signals.md

 ## Signalling external Workflows

-Workflows can send signals to other workflows with `SignalExternalWorkflow`:
+Workflows can send signals to other workflows with `SignalExternalWorkflow`, including across namespace boundaries.

+This is in contrast to how signals are normally used, for example, messages from the application layer (eg an API endpoint handler) to the workflow.

+Sample code:

 ```go
 workflow.SignalExternalWorkflow(ctx, "SimpleWorkflowJava", "", "receiveMessage", "Hello from Go")